 Antivirus software typically runs as a background process, scanning computers, servers or mobile devices to detect and restrict the spread of malware.
-Many antivirus software programs include real-time threat detection and protection to guard against potential vulnerabilities as they happen, as well as system scans that monitor device and system files looking for possible risks.
+Many antivirus software programs include real-time threat detection and protection to guard against potential vulnerabilities and perform system scans that monitor device and system files, looking for possible risks.

-- Scanning directories or specific files against a library of known malicious signatures to detect abnormal patterns indicating the presence of malicious software;
+- Scans directories or specific files against a library of known malicious signatures to detect abnormal patterns indicating the presence of malicious software.

-- Allowing users to schedule scans so they run automatically;
+- Enables users to schedule scans so they run automatically.

-- Allowing users to initiate new scans at any time; and
+- Lets users initiate new scans at any time.

-- Removing any malicious software it detects either automatically in the background, while others notify users of infections and ask them if they want to clean the files.
+- Removes any malicious software it detects either automatically in the background or notifies users of infections and prompts them to clean the files.

 Types of antivirus programs

 Antivirus software is distributed in several forms, including standalone antivirus scanners, machine learning and cloud-based programs, malware signatures and internet security software suites that offer antivirus protection, along with firewalls, privacy controls and other security protections.
 Popular providers of both free and commercial antivirus products include AVG Technologies, Kaspersky, Malwarebytes, McAfee, Norton and Trend Micro.

 Some antivirus software vendors offer basic versions of their products at no charge.
 These free versions generally offer basic antivirus and spyware protection, but more advanced features and protections are usually available only to paying customers.

-While some operating systems are targeted more frequently by virus developers, antivirus software is available for most OSes:
+While some OSes are targeted more frequently by virus developers, antivirus software is available for most OSes:

 - Windows antivirus software.
 Most antivirus software vendors offer several levels of Windows products at different price points, starting with free versions offering only basic protection.
-Users must start scans and updates manually and typically free versions of antivirus software won't protect against links to malicious websites or malicious attachments in emails.
-Premium versions of antivirus software often include suites of endpoint security tools that may provide secure online storage, ad blockers and file encryption.
-Since 2004, Microsoft has been offering some kind of free antivirus software as part of the Windows operating system itself, generally under the name Windows Defender, though the software was mostly limited to detecting spyware before 2006.
+Users must perform scans and updates manually, and typically, free versions of antivirus software won't protect against links to malicious websites or malicious code and attachments in emails.
+Premium versions of antivirus software often include suites of endpoint security tools that provide secure online storage, ad blockers and file encryption.
+Since 2004, Microsoft has been offering free antivirus software as part of the Windows OS, generally under the name Windows Defender, though the software was mostly limited to detecting spyware before 2006.
 Microsoft now offers Microsoft Defender Antivirus as part of its Microsoft 365 Defender portal, which is available for Windows 10, Windows 11 and some versions of Windows Server.

-- macOS antivirus software.
-Although macOS viruses exist, they're less common than Windows viruses, so antivirus products for macOS are less standardized than those for Windows.
-There are a number of free and paid products available, providing on-demand tools to protect against potential malware threats through full-system malware scans and the ability to sift through specific email threads, attachments and various web activities.
+- MacOS antivirus software.
+Although Apple macOS viruses exist, they're less common than Windows viruses, so antivirus products for Mac-based devices are less standardized than those for Windows.
+There are several free and paid products available, providing on-demand tools to protect against potential malware threats through full-system malware scans and the ability to sift through specific email threads, attachments and various web activities.

 - Android antivirus software.
-Android is the world's most popular mobile operating system and is installed on more mobile devices than any other OS.
+Android is the world's most popular mobile OS and is installed on more mobile devices than any other OS.
 Because most mobile malware targets Android, experts recommend all Android device users install antivirus software on their devices.
-Vendors offer a variety of basic free and paid premium versions of their Android antivirus software including anti-theft and remote-locating features.
-Some run automatic scans and actively try to stop malicious web pages and files from being opened or downloaded.
+Vendors offer a variety of basic free and paid premium versions of their Android antivirus software, including antitheft and remote-locating features.
+Some run automatic scans and actively try to stop malicious webpages and files from being opened or downloaded.
 Play Protect is Google's built-in malware protection for Android, which was first released with Android 8.0 Oreo, and now comes with every Android device that has Google Play services version 11 or newer installed on it.

 Virus detection techniques

-Originally, antivirus software depended on signature-based detection to flag malicious software.
-Antivirus programs depend on stored virus signatures -- unique strings of data that are characteristic of known malware.
-The antivirus software uses these signatures to identify when it encounters viruses that have already been identified and analyzed by security experts.
+- Signature-based detection.
+Antivirus programs typically depend on stored virus signatures -- unique strings of data that are characteristic of known malware to flag malicious software.
+The antivirus software uses these signatures to identify viruses it encounters that security experts have already identified and analyzed.

-Heuristic-based detection uses an algorithm to compare the signatures of known viruses against potential threats.
-With heuristic-based detection, antivirus software can detect viruses that haven't been discovered yet, as well as already existing viruses that have been disguised or modified and released as new viruses.
+- Heuristic-based detection.
+This type of detection uses an algorithm to compare the signatures of known viruses against potential threats.
+With heuristic-based detection, antivirus software can detect viruses that haven't been discovered yet, as well as existing viruses that have been disguised or modified and released as new viruses.
 However, this method can also generate false-positive matches when antivirus software detects a program behaving similarly to a malicious program and incorrectly identifies it as a virus.

-Antivirus software may also use behavior-based detection to analyze an object's behavior or potential behavior for suspicious activities and infers malicious intent based on those observations.
-For example, code that attempts to perform unauthorized or abnormal actions would indicate the object is malicious, or at least suspicious.
+- Behavior-based detection.
+Antivirus software can also use behavior-based detection to analyze an object's behavior or potential behavior for suspicious activities and infers malicious intent based on those observations.
+For example, code that attempts to perform unauthorized or abnormal actions would indicate the object is malicious or, at least, suspicious.
 Some examples of behaviors that potentially signal danger include modifying or deleting large numbers of files, monitoring keystrokes, changing settings of other programs and remotely connecting to computers.